RajeshKrSahoo/Data-Science-technology-skills-in-demand-Analysis-2020-2019/README.md

 ### Note:

-As Plotly doesnot work on GitHub environment(after uploading codes) because the issue is that github performs a static render of the notebooks and it doesn't include the embedded HTML/JavaScript that makes up a plotly graph, below are the visulation from Plotly
+As Plotly doesnot work on GitHub environment(after uploading codes) because the issue is that github performs a static render of the notebooks and it doesn't include the embedded HTML/JavaScript that makes up a plotly graph, below are the visulization from Plotly

 ![newplot](https://user-images.githubusercontent.com/27301175/74144645-2534b900-4c23-11ea-9e1d-80dcdfba694a.png)